TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/gateway-config.md

 EV: <b>TYK_GW_HOSTNAME</b><br />
 Type: `string`<br />

-Force your Gateway to work only on a specific domain name.
-Can be overridden by API custom domain.
+Force your Gateway to work only on a specifc domain name.
+Can be overriden by API custom domain.

 ### listen_address
 EV: <b>TYK_GW_LISTENADDRESS</b><br />
 Type: `string`<br />

-If your machine has multiple network devices or IPs you can force the Gateway to use the IP address you want.
+If your machine has mulitple network devices or IPs you can force the Gateway to use the IP address you want.

 ### listen_port
 EV: <b>TYK_GW_LISTENPORT</b><br />